KevinKelley/nanovg-rs/README.md

 NanoVG Rust wrapper
 ===================

-(Work In Progress!
-Not usable yet)
+(Work In Progress!  possibly useable)

 This is a Rust-language wrapper for the NanoVG vector-graphis library.

 NanoVG is C code, and it supports several back-ends: GL2, GL3, GLES...

 NanoVG is not an extremely complete or extensive implementation of vector graphics.
 It is however small and hardware-accelerated, which is what I want.
-If you need all the things, look at Cairo-graphics: it's everywhere, and it's good; eventually it'll even come with graphics card support.

 ## Screenshot